 I decided to make, yellow, purple, orange, blue, green and red.
-I ended up using more cornflour as it was not quite a paste consistency and I used more water than I should have as it was my first attempt on making this.
-To make each paint set I put in the freezer to set.
+I ended up using more cornflour as it was not quite a paste consistency and I used more water than I should have as it was my first attempt at making this.
+To make each paint set I put it in the freezer to set.
 I am not sure if that is the done thing but it worked out quite well.

-It might have been in the freezer for a bit long but after adding a bit of water with the paint brush the colour melted a bit and it was just like real paints but with cornflour and water.
+It might have been in the freezer for a bit long but after adding a bit of water with the paintbrush the colour melted a bit and it was just like real paints but with cornflour and water.

 4. Movie Fun

 It is always fun to watch a film you have never seen before and to have lunch.
 I fed the kids some food while they all sat and watched Frozen.
-Yes we are late to the party and have just seen Frozen.
+Yes, we are late to the party and have just seen Frozen.

 Now all the kids are singing is, “I want to build a snowman!”
 AHHHHH Oh well, so glad they loved it and sat still to watch it.
 Winning I think!

 So grab a film that no one has seen as it will capture their interest for longer.
 If you want why not make a bed on the floor of the living room and make a treat of the film.
-You can even pop corn if the kids like that.
+You can even popcorn if the kids like that.